arya-io/DBMSNotes/Database_Concepts_01.md

 WHERE job NOT IN ('CLERK', 'MANAGER');
 ```

-3. IS NULL (used to SHOW null value record)
+3. IS NULL (Used to show records where a column value is null)
 ```SQL
 SELECT * FROM emp
 WHERE comm IS NULL;